aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/percentage-complete-calculations/_index.md

 {{% alert color="primary" %}}

 Microsoft Project shows the percentage of a task that's been completed.
 The percentage can be added manually, by a project manager, or automatically calculated by the application.
-Aspose.Tasks supports several percantage calculations related to tasks.
+Aspose.Tasks supports several percentage calculations related to tasks.

 {{% /alert %}}
 ## **Percentages**
-The [Task](/pages/createpage.action?spaceKey=tasksjava&title=com.aspose.tasks.Task+class&linkCreation=true&fromPageId=16581063) class exposes a number of properties used to calculate percentages:
+The [Task](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Task/) class exposes several properties used to calculate percentages:

 - PercentComplete represents the completed percentage of a task's duration (integer).
 - PercentWorkComplete represents the completed percentage of a task's work (integer).